This quick and easy butterless chocolate chip cookie recipe uses coconut oil instead of butter for a soft, chewy cookie.

 - 3/4 cup packed brown sugar

-- 2.5 cups flour (measured correctly by scooping and leveling)
+- 2 and 1/2 cups flour (measured correctly by scooping and leveling)

 - 1 heaping cup chocolate chips

-- In a large mixing bowl, combine liquid coconut oil, vanilla, eggs, sugar, and brown sugar and whisk to combine.
+- In a large mixing bowl, combine liquid coconut oil, vanilla, eggs, sugar, and brown sugar.
+Whisk to combine.

 - Add flour, kosher salt, and baking soda to bowl and stir until ingredients are incorporated and you have a smooth dough.

 - Fold chocolate chips into dough until they are evenly distributed.